Click here for letter from Superintendent of Catholic Schools

 These schools are in both rural and suburban areas.
 Our Catholic schools have maintained an excellence in teaching since 1868.
 Nearly 100 percent of our students go on to graduate from college.
 Many of our Catholic school graduates are presently serving in vital community service positions.
 Our Diocesan Catholic schools foster healthy vocations to the priesthood, religious life and to Christ-centered marriage and single life.

 Our Catholic Schools: Centered in Christ, Committed to Excellence

 Dear Jesus, Lord and Savior,

-We ask you to help to accompany us on our journey
+We ask you to accompany us on our journey

 in Catholic education.

-provide the necessary resources for our schools to be
+and provide the necessary resources for our schools

-Be with all of our students and families who sacrifice
+Be with our students and the families who sacrifice

 to provide their children with a Catholic education.